Goal Attainment Process

 money

 The holiday season is upon us.
 For many, it adds financial stress to the other stressful things associated with the holidays.
-While browsing social media, I found a meme that […]
+While browsing social media, I found a meme that read: Debt keeps you paying for your past so that you never get to invest in your future.
+What do you think of that statement? […]

 Domestic Violence and Choice Theory